shramov/tll/src/channel/rotate.rst

 reading it scans all files starting with given prefix and checks that there is no overlapping data, for example data ranges [0, 100], [101, 200] and [150, 250] are invalid.

+Scheme is obtained from last available file or can be overriden from initialization parameters.

 Init parameters
 ~~~~~~~~~~~~~~~